-Public comment solicited on the Draft Restoration Plan resulted in submissions from over 140 organizations, including non-governmental organizations (NGOs), environmental justice groups, communities, individuals, fisheries organizations, and state and local governments.
-Approximately 700 unique and 40,000 total comments were submitted.
+Public input on the Restoration Plan resulted in submissions from over 140 organizations, including non-governmental organizations (NGOs), environmental justice groups, communities, individuals, fisheries organizations, and state and local governments.
+More than 700 unique and 40,000 total comments were submitted.

-As a result of public input, the Final Restoration includes an increase in funding, to \$378 million, dedicated to mitigation and stewardship actions to minimize impacts where possible.
-Details on these actions are available in Appendix B of the plan.
+As a result of public input, the Final Restoration includes an increase in funding, to \$378 million, dedicated to mitigation and stewardship measures to minimize impacts where possible.

+Details are available in Appendix B of the plan.